-2.1.
-Parallel wave-based solvers
+2.1 Parallel wave-based solvers

-Parallel wave-based solvers are used in a multitude of scientific domains, including the studying of seismic, electromagnetic, and acoustic waves.
-A large category of these solvers are parallel FDTD solvers either for large clusters [17, 43, 47, 48] or for GPUs [31, 36, 40, 41, 45, 35, 19].
+Parallel wave solvers are used in a multitude of scientific domains, including the studying of seismic, electromagnetic, and acoustic waves.
+A large category of these solvers are parallel FDTD solvers either for large clusters [17, 36, 40, 41] or for GPUs [26, 29, 33, 34, 39].
 A category of parallel methods are also based on finite-element schemes [13, 5].

 Additionally, there are several parallel methods developed for specific applications of the wave equation.
 PetClaw [1] is a scalable distributed solver for time-dependent non-linear wave propagation.
-Other methods include distributed finite difference frequency-domain solvers for visco-acoustic wave propagation [27], discontinuous Galerkin solvers for heterogeneous electromagnetic and aeroacoustic wave propagation [4], scalable simulation of elastic wave propagation in heterogeneous media [3], etc.
+Other methods include parallel multifrontal solvers for timeharmonic elastic waves [38], distributed finite difference frequency-domain solvers for visco-acoustic wave propagation [23], discontinuous Galerkin solvers for heterogeneous electromagnetic and aeroacoustic wave propagation [4], scalable simulation of elastic wave propagation in heterogeneous media [3], etc.

-2.2.
-Domain decomposition
+2.2 Domain decomposition